General primitivity in the mapping class group: Primitivity in the mapping class group

-From here on, the conjugacy class of a pseudo-periodic mapping class $F$ will be represented by its corresponding pseudo-periodic data set $\mathcal{D}_F$.
-From Proposition \ref{thm:main_theorem}, it follows that there exists a unique positive integer $q(F)=q(\mathcal{D}_F)$ associated to the pseudo-periodic mapping class $F$.
 Given two conjugacy classes $\mathcal{D}$ and $\mathcal{D}'$ of pseudo-periodic mapping classes, we say $\mathcal{D}$ \textit{carries a root of $\mathcal{D}'$ of degree $n$} if there exists representatives $F$ and $G$ of $\mathcal{D}$ and $\mathcal{D}'$ respectively such that $F^n = G$ in $\map(S_g)$.
-We will also need the following result from~\cite{neeraj1} that characterizes the primitivity of periodic mapping classes up to conjugacy.
+We will need the following result from~\cite[Proposition 5.1]{dhanwani1} that characterizes the primitivity of periodic mapping classes up to conjugacy.

-\begin{prop}[{\cite[Proposition 5.1]{neeraj1}}] For $g \geq 2$, let $F\in \map(S_g)$ be a periodic mapping class with
+\begin{prop} For $g \geq 2$, let $F\in \map(S_g)$ be a periodic mapping class with

-Then $F$ has a root $G$ of degree $m$ if and only if following conditions hold. \begin{enumerate}[(i)] \item There exists a homeomorphism $\mathcal{G}$ of $S_{g_0}$ with
+Then $F$ has a root $G$ of degree $m$ if and only if the following conditions hold. \begin{enumerate}[(i)] \item There exists a homeomorphism $\mathcal{G'}$ of $S_{g_0}$ with